nsk06/2019-dataviscourse-homework/hw1/README.md

 ## The Data

-This is one of the datasets from [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) that we discussed in Lecture.
+This is one of the datasets from [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).
 You will create multiple representations for this dataset, specifically bar charts, line charts, area charts and a scatterplot, all using vanilla SVG. *Write the svg manually and not create it using either javascript or drawing software.*

 | X    | Y    |